On Demand Workshops

 Tackle The Term is a 1-hour workshop for grads and undergrads to help you start the term off right.
-We'll talk about different ways to view stress and procrastination, how to manage your time and keep a schedule, set goals that help you feel successful, find an ideal place to work, and what to do when your plans fall off track.
+We'll talk about how to get organized, set goals that help you feel successful, leverage stress to your advantage, find an ideal place to work, and what to do when your plans fall off track.

 Counseling Services is pleased to offer a workshop on coping with procrastination and work avoidance.
 It's open to all graduate and undergraduate students - come join us!